SKU Naming: How to Properly Name Your SKUs

 Product SKUs often appear on the product, on a sales order, inside inventory management software, and on the warehouse shelf or bin that stores the product.

 SKUs are unique to your business, so the SKU naming scheme you use in your inventory management system may differ from the SKUs of identical products you order from a manufacturer.
+Also, note that SKUs are different from barcodes and UPC codes.

 Why does it matter?